As Canada approached its ninth year, closing out its first decade of existence, the growing pains and changes continued.

 On December 9, Breton Churchill was born in Toronto.
 He would begin acting at a young age and move to New York City in 1903 where he worked as a pressman.
 He performed in over 30 Broadway plays during that time and in the 1920s, he moved to Hollywood and began acting in a variety of films, often in roles as a banker, state governor or land baron.
 His most famous role was in the 1939 classic Stagecoach, which starred John Wayne.
 He would be instrumental in creating the Screen Actors Guild in 1933.
 He passed away in New York City in 1940.

 Other events of the year including the establishment of the District of Keewatin, which covered a large area west of Hudson Bay.
-It would eventually form into parts of Manitoba and Ontario, as well as Nunavut.
+It would eventually form into parts of Manitoba and Ontario.

 The Toronto Women’s Literacy Club would be founded, serving as a front for the suffrage movement that would get women the right to vote in 40 years.